 As we mentioned, there is a lot more to getting a metal 3D printer than the cost of the machine.
 That is only just a fraction of the cost, representing only about 40% of the total expenses associated with 3D printing metal.

-You may be wondering, what else do you have to consider?
+You may be wondering what else you need to consider.

-The total cost of ownership also includes material expenses, post-processing requirements, and operation and maintenance.
+The total costs of ownership also includes material expenses, post-processing requirements, and operation and maintenance.
 Let’s get into these in a bit more detail: